-- First, select the entire data range you want to sort and go to the Data tab and select either Ascending or Descending sorting option as you please.
+- First, select the entire data range you want to sort, go to the Data tab, and select either the Ascending or Descending sorting option as you please.

 Now, you can see, all the data are sorted leaving the empty cells at the bottom.

-Method 4: Delete Empty Rows in Excel Using Go to Special
+4. Deleting Empty Rows in Excel Using Go to Special Tool

 Go to Special is another cool option to delete empty rows.